pedrocurvo/TheTraitors/docs/source/api.rst

        Return True if the agent is faithful, False otherwise.
        """

+   def is_active(self):
+       """
+       Check if the agent is still active in the game.
+       """

    def is_eliminated(self):
        """
        Return True if the agent has been eliminated, False otherwise.